Search

 More and more teachers are encouraging their students to read graphic novels as part of their standard ELA curriculum.
 However, they are still sometimes given a bad rap because they make people think of poorly written comics - rather than great literary works with visual representation.
 "Graphic novel" really just means "long picture story" or "a novel in comic-strip format" and are often of the highest literary quality!

-In the earliest grades, when young readers are still learning letters and building vocabulary, they are encouraged to draw during "Writer's Workshop".
+In the earliest grades, when young kids are still learning letters and building vocabulary, they are encouraged to draw during "Writer's Workshop".
 As students get older, they are given fewer and fewer opportunities to create illustrated stories, despite the fact that we live in a very visual world.
-Most students (and teachers for that matter) are visual learners.
 Written skills are vital for college and the workplace, but images are as well.
 Social media, advertising, marketing, television, film, construction, engineering, and many more industries use imagery as a crucial part of their business.

 Graphic Novel Project Ideas